-We are the subject of securities class action lawsuits that were filed against Celladon in 2015, and additional securities litigation may be brought against us in the future.
+We are the subject of securities class action lawsuits that were filed against Celladon in 2015, and additional securities litigation may be brought against us in the future.\

 In July 2015, following Celladon's announcements of the negative CUPID 2 data and the suspension of further research and development activities and the subsequent declines of the price of its common stock, three putative class actions were filed in the U.S. District Court for the Southern District of California against Celladon and certain of its current and former officers.
 The complaints generally allege that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, by making materially false and misleading statements regarding the clinical trial program for MYDICAR, thereby artificially inflating the price of Celladon's common stock.
 The complaints seek unspecified monetary damages and other relief, including attorneys' fees.
 On September 1, 2015, six stockholders (or groups of stockholders) filed motions to consolidate the three putative securities class actions and to appoint lead plaintiffs (the "Motions to Consolidate").
 A hearing on the Motions to Consolidate was held on December 3, 2015.
 On December 9, 2015, the Court consolidated the three putative securities class actions and appointed a lead plaintiff to represent the putative class.
 The lead plaintiff filed a consolidated amended complaint on February 29, 2016.
 On April 29, 2016, the defendants, including Eiger, filed a motion to dismiss the consolidated amendment complaint.
 On June 28, 2016, lead plaintiff filed his opposition to the motion to dismiss the consolidated amended complaint.
 On July 28, 2016, the defendants filed their reply in support of the motion to dismiss.
+On October 7, 2016, the Court entered an order granting the Company's motion to dismiss with leave to amend.
+On October 18, 2016, lead plaintiff filed a notice that stated he does not intend to amend the complaint, an upon the Court's entry of judgment in favor of defendants, lead plaintiff will file a notice to appeal to the United States Court of Appeals for the Ninth Circuit.
 It is possible that additional suits will be filed, or allegations made by stockholders, with respect to these same or other matters and also naming us and/or our former officers and directors as defendants.
 We believe that we have meritorious defenses and intend to defend these lawsuits vigorously.
 Due to the early stage of these proceedings, we are not able to predict or reasonably estimate the ultimate outcome or possible losses relating to these claims.
 While we and Celladon's former directors' and officers' have a separate liability insurance policy dedicated to any claims that may arise from pre-merger events, there is no assurance that the coverage will be sufficient.
 In addition, any such litigation could result in substantial costs and a diversion of our management's attention and resources, which could harm our business.